lupantech/ineqmath/README.md

 We also provide scripts to evaluate models on the **dev set.** In addition, we include our **Final Answer Judge** to compute answer accuracy, helping you tune your models more effectively.

 To run the supported models, see the [Supported LLM Engines](#supported-llm-engines) section for details and dev example scripts.
-For example, to run an OpenAI‑family model on the dev set, run:
+For example, to run the OpenAI‑family models on the dev set, run:
 ```bash
 ./run_dev_data_openai.sh
 ```